 I would surmise most is cooked off, but it’s your call if this is appropriate for you or your family members.

 I put it into the same category as beer bread.
-There’s not enough and it’s stretched over too many servings, and it’s heated anyway, so no one will be catching a buzz from cranberries.
+There’s not enough and it’s stretched over too many servings, and it’s heated anyway.
+So, no one will be catching a buzz from cranberries.
 Darn.

 This fresh cranberry sauce was originally posted in 2014, and I have been asked that many times.
-I’ve never personally canned this cabernet cranberry and blueberry sauce, but there are people who have, and they’re written about what they did in the comments.
+I’ve never personally canned this cabernet cranberry and blueberry sauce, but there are people who have, and they’ve written about what they did in the comments.

 If that’s something that interests you, I encourage you to read over the older comments and put your canning expertise to work.